ayeshag7/Learnup/README.md

+# Learnup
-An e-learning plus selling platform.
+An E-Learning plus Selling Platform.

 ## Description

-This is a fully functional e-learning plus selling platform, Learneup.
+This is a fully functional e-learning plus selling platform, Learnup.
 It was primarly focused on the french marketplace.
-It offers all the core features you would expect from a platform like Fiverr, allowing users to offer and purchase services seamlessly.
+It offers all the core features you would expect from a marketplace platform like Fiverr, allowing users to offer and purchase services seamlessly.

 ## Features
 * User authentication (Sign up, Log in, Log out)